Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Corrie: Oh, my gosh.
 I didn't know I was the first, now I feel even fancier.
 Thank you for having me!

-Michaela: So, can you tell me a little bit about your past and like how it brought you to creating The Tiny Activist?
+Michaela: So, can you tell me a little bit about your past and how it brought you to creating The Tiny Activist?

 Corrie: Yeah, for sure.
 So I, like many people, have had many career paths in life.
-And so in 2016 about oh, after being in the restaurant industry for about nine years, I decided to go back to school for education and I got my bachelor's in early education and in inclusive settings.
+And so in 2016 after being in the restaurant industry for about nine years, I decided to go back to school for education and I got my bachelor's in early education and in inclusive settings.
 Specifically, with an early childhood focus.
 And then I went to grad school for gender and cultural studies.
 All this was in Boston, and I was a classroom teacher for a few years.
 And then one thing led to another.

-I ended up leaving the classroom, and now I do a lot of my work focuses on not only literacy, but finding really amazing books for any situation that arises, because it's hard to be a tiny human!
+I ended up leaving the classroom, and now a lot of my work focuses on not only literacy, but finding really amazing books for any situation that arises, because it's hard to be a tiny human!
 You know, it's really hard to be a tiny human in the world, especially if you have any myriad of historically marginalized or oppressed identities.
 And so now I do some consulting, professional development, and stuff like that.
 If you need any books, I'm here!

 Michaela: And can you tell me a little bit about why representation in books is so important for young kids?